nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Finding an anime: `find`

-Finds all anime(s) that match specified keyword(s) in their names or genres (case-insensitive) and displays them as a list with index numbers<br>
+Finds all anime(s) in the current tab that match specified keyword(s) in their names or genres (case-insensitive) and displays them as a list with index numbers<br>
 Format: `find [n/NAME KEYWORD]... [g/GENRE KEYWORD]...`